jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 * ``registrationConfirmation`` = email sent to user after registration to verify email address, contains ``activationLink`` variable
 * ``registrationCreatedAnalytics`` = email sent to address specified in the configuration about registration of a new user (see Analytics config)
 * ``resetPassword`` = email sent to user when requests resetting a password, contains ``resetLink`` variable
+* ``twoFactorAuth`` = email sent to user when the 2FA is enabled

 Docker deployment
 -----------------

-Including own email templates while using dockerized Wizard is practically the same as for DMP templates.
-You can also bind whole ``templates/mail`` folder (or even ``templates`` if want to change both):
+Including our own email templates while using dockerized Wizard is practically the same as for DMP templates.
+We can also bind whole ``templates/mail`` folders (or even ``templates`` if we want to change both):

 ..
 CODE-BLOCK:: yaml